Ircama/ATC_MiThermometer/python-interface/README.md

 ## Running the Packet Log Inspector Shell

-Press the "Open Python Shell" button of the BLE Advertisement Visual Editor app to run the Packet Log Inspector Shell.
+Press the "Open Python Shell" button of the BLE Service Data AD Visual Editor app to run the Packet Log Inspector Shell.

 This tool allows to test the usage of the construct data model on a selected advertisement frame and to prototype coding.
 Check also the related help menu windows.